wp-plugins/plugin-organizer/readme.txt

 5. Page edit screen.

 == Changelog ==

+= 2.5.2 =
+Added warnings on settings page if the database tables are missing.
+Removed default value for longtext database fields.
+Caused issues on windows.

 = 2.5.1 =
 Fixed a problem with URL admin not saving edited URLs